Prototype for agricultura riego cultivos el campo

 What is vertical farming?
 Prototypes for vertical farming.

-Vertical farming systems are those in which crops are cultivated at different heights, allowing for better space utilization and improved control over the crop conditions.
-The closest analogy to understand vertical farming is comparing it to single-family homes and buildings.
+Vertical farming systems are those in which crops are grown at different heights, allowing for better use of space and improved control over crop conditions.
+The closest analogy to understand what vertical farming is would be the comparison between single-family homes and apartment buildings.

-Definition of Hydroponics: Hydroponics is a sustainable vertical farming system, consisting of a column or similar structure capable of supporting plants in support habitats.
-These support habitats or rings allow roots to be exposed to a nutrient-rich environment for controlled plant growth.
+The hydroponics system is a sustainable vertical farming method, consisting of a column or similar structure capable of holding plants in support compartments.
+These compartments or support rings allow the roots to remain exposed in an environment where the necessary nutrients flow for the controlled growth of the plants.

-Definition of Aquaponics: Aquaponics is a vertical farming system very similar to Hydroponics.
-The main difference between these vertical farming systems is that in hydroponics, nutrients are added based on controlled parameters or nutrients in the water tank.
-In the case of Aquaponics, nutrient balance depends on the waste from fish living within this innovative vertical farming system.
+Aquaponics is a vertical farming system very similar to Hydroponics.
+The main difference between these vertical farming systems is that in hydroponics, nutrients are added based on the control of parameters or nutrients in the water tank.
+In the case of Aquaponics, the nutrient balance depends on the waste produced by the fish that coexist within the innovative vertical farming system.

-Aeroponics Definition: Unlike the more well-known and popular vertical farming systems like Aquaponics and Hydroponics, aeroponics relies on a sealed structure equipped with sufficient electronic components to continuously measure nutrient levels, light spectra, and other critical parameters for plant growth.
-In aeroponic systems, plants grow on trays without soil, fully exposed, receiving necessary nutrients directly from the environment.
-There are clear combinations of artificial intelligence, application development, and mathematical models with aeroponic systems, making it practical to maintain zone-based control, crop types, real-time plant status, nutrient loads, or light spectrum adjustments remotely.
+The aeroponics system, unlike the more well-known and popular vertical farming systems such as Aquaponics and Hydroponics, is based on a sealed structure equipped with sufficient electronic components to continuously measure nutrient levels, light spectra, and other critical parameters for plant growth.
+In aeroponics systems, plants grow on trays without soil, fully exposed, receiving from the environment the necessary nutrients for their growth.
+There are clear combinations of artificial intelligence, application development, and mathematical models within aeroponics systems, as it is very practical to maintain control by zones, types of crops, updated plantation status, and nutrient loads or light spectrum adjustments remotely.

 Best vertical farming systems.
 Differences and similarities.